 MacEwan University reserves the right to use discretion to determine an applicant's language proficiency.

-The following three programs have unique ELP requirements as well as a spoken English proficiency requirement (SEP).
-Review ELP and SEP criteria on the program websites:
+The following programs have unique ELP requirements as well as a spoken English proficiency requirement (SEP).
+Review ELP and SEP criteria on these program websites:

 English language proficiency tests